Swedish slave trade: Abolition

 In 1788, the British Committee for the Abolition of Slavery sent a Swedish opponent of the slave trade, Anders Sparrman, to Gustav III.
 The committee feared that other nations would expand their trade if Britain stopped its own.
 They sent books about the issue and a letter, in which the king was encouraged to hinder his subjects to participate in this disgraceful trade.
 In the response letter, delivered through Sparrman, he wrote that no one in the country had participated in the slave trade and that he would do all that he could to keep them from doing so.

 During the early 19th century, movements against slavery became stronger, especially in Britain.
 Slave trade was outlawed in Britain in 1807, and in the United States in 1808, after which other countries started to follow suit.
-Sweden made the slave trade illegal as part of the Treaty of Stockholm with Britain in 1813, but allowed slavery until October 9, 1847.
+Sweden made the slave trade illegal as part of the Treaty of Stockholm with Britain in 1813, but allowed slavery until 9 October 1847.

 During the 19th century, the British Admiralty patrolled the African coast to catch illegal slave traders.
 The Swedish vessel Diana was intercepted by the British authorities close to the coast of Africa while engaged in carrying slaves from Africa to Saint Bartholomew during this period.
 The case was taken to court in order to test if the slave trade could be considered contrary to the general law of nations.
 However, the vessel was returned to the Swedish owners on the ground that Sweden had not prohibited the trade and tolerated it in practice.

 Once the slave trade became a hot issue, the Swedish government abandoned the slave trade in the Caribbean, but did not initially outlaw slavery.
-The West Indian colonies became financial burdens.
+The West Indian colony became financial burdens.
 The island of Guadeloupe was returned to France in 1814, in return for a compensation in the sum of 24 million francs.
 A Guadeloupe Fund was established in Sweden for the benefit of the Swedish Crown Prince and Regent Charles XIV John of Sweden, born Jean-Baptiste Bernadotte, a French national and former Marshal of France under Napoleon I. He and his heirs were paid 300,000 riksdaler per year up until 1983 in compensation for their loss of prestige in France when Sweden joined Britain against France in the Napoleonic War.
 In Saint Bartholomew, the Swedish government bought the remaining slaves to give them freedom.
 According to Herman Lindqvist in Aftonbladet (8 October 2006), 523 slaves were bought free for 80 riksdaler per slave.

-Exactly how many slaves were brought to the New World on Swedish ships is yet impossible to know, since most of the archives documents have not been investigated seriously in that respect, and many of them are by now not accessible because of their bad preservation and non microfilming.
+Exactly how many slaves were brought to the New World on Swedish ships is not known, since most of the archives documents have not been investigated, and many of them are by now not accessible because of their bad preservation.
 Nevertheless, some data, mostly concerning the former Swedish island Saint-Barthélemy, is now available online.